Mayoralty of Boris Johnson: Other acts

-Soon after taking office, Johnson ceased the publication of The Londoner newsletter.
+Soon after taking office, Johnson ceased the publication of The Londoner newsletter, which had been published by the mayor's office.

 Public image

-During his first administration, Johnson was embroiled in several personal scandals.
+During his first term, Johnson was embroiled in several personal scandals.
 After moving to a new house in Islington, he built a shed on his balcony without obtaining planning permission; after neighbours complained, he dismantled the shed.
 The press also accused him of having an affair with Helen Macintyre and of fathering her child, allegations that he did not deny.
 Controversy was generated when Johnson was accused of warning the MP Damian Green that police were planning to arrest him; Johnson denied the claims and did not face criminal charges under the Criminal Justice Act.
 He was accused of cronyism, in particular for appointing Veronica Wadley, a former Evening Standard editor who had supported him, as the chair of London's Arts council when she was widely regarded as not being the best candidate for the position.
 He was caught up in the parliamentary expenses scandal and accused of excessive personal spending on taxi journeys.
 His deputy mayor Ian Clement was found to have misused a City Hall credit card, resulting in his resignation.

 Johnson remained a popular figure in London with a strong celebrity status.
 In 2009, he rescued Franny Armstrong from anti-social teenagers who had threatened her while he was cycling past.

 Re-election campaign

 Johnson ran for reelection in 2012.
 Before the election, Johnson published Johnson's Life of London, a work of popular history that the historian A. N. Wilson characterised as a "coded plea" for votes.

 Polls suggested that while Livingstone's approach to transport was preferred, voters in London placed greater trust in Johnson over issues of crime and the economy.
 During the 2012 Mayoral election, Johnson sought re-election, while Livingstone was again selected as the Labour candidate.
 Johnson's campaign emphasised the accusation that Livingstone was guilty of tax evasion, for which Livingstone called Johnson a "bare-faced liar".
 The political scientist Andrew Crines believed that Livingstone's campaign focused on criticising Johnson rather than presenting an alternate and progressive vision of London's future.
 In 2012, Johnson was reelected as mayor, again defeating Livingstone.